Blosc/c-blosc2/plugins/codecs/ndlz/README.rst

 in places that are closer in a euclidean metric, not the typical linear one.

-First *NDLZ* goes through dataset blocks dividing them into fixed size cells, so user must specify the parameter meta as 4 to use cells of size 4x4 or 8 to use 8x8 cells.
+First *NDLZ* goes through dataset blocks dividing them into fixed size cells.
 Then, for each cell the codec searchs for data coincidences with previous cells in order to copy only references to those cells instead of copying the full current cell.